containerd/overlaybd/docs/sbimg.md

   ever-growing penalty.

 - **Index memory at density (qcow2).** qcow2 uses a two-level L1/L2
   mapping table to locate each 64 KB cluster.
-For a 100 GB image this table is ~12.5 MB, yet QEMU's default L2 cache is only 1 MB — covering roughly 8% of the table.
-Random I/O therefore triggers frequent L2 page eviction and reload.
-The operator faces a dilemma: raise the per-VM cache to the full 12.5 MB and hundreds of VMs consume gigabytes of host memory in metadata alone, or keep the default and accept constant cache misses on every I/O path.
+For 100 GB of data this table is ~12.5 MB — and every file in a backing chain keeps its own table and cache, so a chain of n layers multiplies the footprint by n.
+QEMU sizes each file's L2 cache to cover its whole table, up to 32 MB by default.
+The operator faces a dilemma: keep the defaults and hundreds of VMs consume gigabytes of host memory in metadata alone, or shrink the caches and accept frequent L2 eviction and reload on every I/O path.

 - **Cold-start latency (OCI tar + gzip).** The standard container image requires downloading, decompressing, and extracting every layer before